Admission Arrangements for Community Schools 2027/28

 Cornwall Council is the ‘admission authority’ for community and voluntary-controlled schools which means it is responsible for admissions to those schools.
 The Council must agree the admission arrangements for those schools annually by 28 February.
-This includes the over subscription criteria (how places will be allocated if there are more applications than places available) and the Published Admission Number or PAN (the number of pupils that the school will admit).
+This includes:

-Comments are invited on any aspect of the arrangements including the proposed changes which are explained below.
+Comments are invited on the proposed changes which are explained below.

-The draft arrangements can be viewed on our website (www.cornwall.gov.uk/admissions) or you can request a copy by emailing us (schooladmissions@cornwall.gov.uk) or by calling us (0300 1234 101).
+The draft arrangements can be viewed on our website: www.cornwall.gov.uk/admissions or you can request a copy by emailing us: schooladmissions@cornwall.gov.uk or calling us: 0300 1234 101.
+There is also an Easy Read guide on our website.

-Richard Lander School - changes to feeder schools and designated area
+Richard Lander School – proposed changes to feeder schools and designated area

 The admission arrangements for the new Perranporth school will be decided by the Academy Trust which will be running the school: Truro and Penwith Academy Trust.